SGWilliams/GAPProduction/README.md

 * ProcessingNotesDict() - Returns a dictionary of processing notes for a given species code.
 * ModelEVTs() -  Returns two lists, primary and secondary EVT selections for a model.
+* EVTsInRegion() - Returns a list of EVTs occurring in a list of regions.
 * ModelAsDictionary() - Returns model parameters as a dictionary.
 * ReviewNotesDict() - Returns a dictionary of model review notes.
 * SpeciesModelList() - Returns a list of all the region season models for a species, excludes ysnInclude = 0 models.